Explore Japan on foot

 A full day to explore the Kojima area of Kurashiki with your guide.
 Kojima faces the Seto Inland Sea and was once prosperous through sea-salt production and domestic trade through the port.
 We first visit a tatami-mat trimmer and create our own miniature tatami mats with the trim of our choice.
 We then transfer to Washuzan Hill with its short walking trail leading up to stunning views over the Seto Inland Sea.
-After lunch we continue onwards to Shimotsui Port and listen to a local shamisen artist play and sing a beautiful song.
+After lunch we continue onward to Shimotsui Port and listen to a local artist play a traditional instrument and sing a beautiful song.
 Accommodation: Japanese-style Hotel Meals: Breakfast, Dinner

 Today we visit Omori-cho, settled by Iwami Ginzan silver miners.
 Iwami Ginzan Silver Mine became a UNESCO World Heritage Site in 2007.
 It was the biggest silver mine in Japanese history, flourishing from the 16th to the 20th century.
 The distinctive landscapes connected to silver mining are still well preserved today - old mining sites, miners' settlements, fortresses, transportation routes, and shipping ports.
 The area is now beautifully wooded, with wonderfully invigorating fresh air.
 Omori-cho is dotted with picturesque Shinto shrines, Buddhist temples, shops and cafes.
-We will visit one of the major remaining silver mineshafts and explore the town.
+We will visit one of the major remaining silver mine shafts and explore the town.
 You will have some free time during the afternoon.
 Accommodation: Onsen Ryokan (Hot Spring Inn Meals: Breakfast, Dinner

 Today we travel by local bus from Tsuwano to the charming town of Hagi.
 Hagi was for 260 years the castle town of the Mori lords of Choshu.
 The town is protected on two sides by the forks of the Aibagawa river and on the remaining north side by the sea.
-The castle, now in ruins, is further fortified by moats and a defensive chequerboard of samurai dwellings.
-The remains of the dwellings, with their earthen walls, old gates and orchards of colourful citrus trees are Hagi's most famous sight.
+The castle, now in ruins, is further fortified by moats and a defensive checkerboard of samurai dwellings.
+The remains of the dwellings, with their earthen walls, old gates and orchards of colorful citrus trees are Hagi's most famous sight.
 We explore the area and also visit the Kikuya House historic building.
 Accommodation: Japanese-style Hotel Meals: Breakfast, Dinner

 This morning we travel to Tomonoura then to Sensui-jima Island, a secret paradise on the Seto Inland Sea.
 Before leaving Hiroshima, there will be a little free time and you may visit the Peace Memorial Park and A-Bomb Museum if you wish.
 After lunch in the lovely small fishing village of Tomonoura, we take the short ferry ride to the island.
 We stay at an island Ryokan with wonderful hot-spring baths.
 Bathing is not gender-segregated and bathing clothes will be provided by the Ryokan.
 Set just above the beach and overlooking the sea, the view from this onsen is wonderful and relaxing.
-In the evening we will look for beautiful sea fireflies.
+Accommodation: Ryokan Inn Meals: Breakfast, Dinner